 We are handicap accessible.

-Supporting diversity through the visual and performing arts events that we present.
-Because we are a multi-use art center and make our space available to artists and groups who may not otherwise have access to a professionally equipped and accessible facility or the cultural mainstream.
+We support diversity through the visual and performing arts events that we present.
+Because we are a multi-use art center, we make our space available to artists and groups who may not otherwise have access to a professionally equipped and accessible facility or the cultural mainstream.

 Our historic Theater is the perfect venue for weddings, corporate events, fundraisers and private parties.